kisakova/documentation/completeReference/commonActions/log_calls.rst

 Log a Call Related to Another Entity Record
 -------------------------------------------

-The *"Log Call"* action will be available for records of entities with the *"Calls"* activity :ref:`enabled <user-guide-activities-enable>`.
+The *"Log Call"* action will be available for records of entities with the *"Calls"* activity enabled in the `entity settings <../System/Entities/entity>`_.

 1. Go to the View page of the record, for which the call has been made.